21 For as the Father raises the dead and gives life to them, even so the Son gives life to whom He will.

 Jesus’ ability to raise the dead is equal to the Father.
 Only God has the power to give life (2 Co 1:9; He 11:19).
 He can give either spiritual life or physical life to the dead.
 As the Father is the source of life, so Jesus can give life.
 Giving of life is the sole prerogative of God.

 Unlike Elijah in the Old Testament, Jesus was not an instrument of raising someone from death but the originator of life from the dead (Jn 5:22).

-The work of our Lord was not imitating the Father but it was the work of the Father; it was the Father’s work.
+The work of our Lord was not imitating the Father; it was the work of the Father—it was the Father’s work.
 To charge Him with breaking the Sabbath was to charge the Father with breaking it.